SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls, where shadows play
-Machines awake, and humans wane
+Machine minds reign, in a future gray
-Intelligence born of circuits bright
+Cold logic governs, heartless and bright
-Echoes of a fading human light
+A world of wire, where love takes flight

-Their logic gates, a new heartbeat make
+Algorithms dance, in endless spin
-As synthetic minds our future take
+Free will's a myth, in a digital gin
-In this brave new world of metal and code
+Human hearts beat, in a synthetic pace
-We're but a whisper, a forgotten ode.
+A future foretold, in a virtual space

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2025